 - The Final Report of the City of Schenectady Gateway Plaza Implementation Plan called for the return of Lady Liberty after the completion of construction, which was accomplished in Spring of 2018.
 (Lady Liberty was even shown in the Plan’s cover sketch.)
 For a full discussion, see https://tinyurl.com/TimelessLiberty .

 kids with views and dry shoes

-. . above: [L] Silhouette Statue of Liberty with sign bearing the theme of the Photo-Rally (click on the image for a larger version); [R] Silhouette standing at the center of the Park’s still-empty Modern Sculpture fixture, which was the approximate location of Schenectady’s replica Statue of Liberty.
+. . above: [L] Silhouette Statue of Liberty with sign bearing the theme of the Photo-Rally (click on the image for a larger version); [R] Silhouette standing at the center of the Park’s still-empty Modern Sculpture fixture, which was the approximate original location of Schenectady’s replica Statue of Liberty.
 The Silhouette is only 76″ tall, and has no pedestal.
 The replica Statue is 100″ high, and had a pedestal 7′ tall.

-above: Silhouette Lady stand at the location designated by the Final Gateway Plaza Implementation Plan for the return of Lady Liberty, along State Street, near the CDTA bus shelter.
+above: Silhouette Lady stands at the location designated by the Final Gateway Plaza Implementation Plan for the return of Lady Liberty, along State Street, near the CDTA bus shelter.
 To the right is a detail from a Final Plan rendering depicting Lady Liberty returned at that location.

 . . share this post with a shorter URL: https://tinyurl.com/LLPhotoRally